 Our process is designed to ensure all complaints are investigated thoroughly and in an open and transparent manner.

-When we receive a complaint from the SLCC, it is allocated to a complaints investigator.
-It may be necessary at this early stage for the investigator to request additional information from any of the parties involved.
+When we receive a complaint from the SLCC, it is allocated to a Reporter to the Professional Conduct Sub Committees (PCSC).
+It may be necessary at this early stage for the reporter to request additional information from any of the parties involved.
 The solicitor is informed of the issues under investigation and is given the opportunity and time to respond.

-The investigator carries out the investigation by gathering all the evidence and information from the complainer, solicitor and any other relevant sources.
+The reporter carries out the investigation by gathering all the evidence and information from the complainer, solicitor and any other relevant sources.

 At the end of the investigation, a written report is prepared.
 The report includes recommendations based on the evidence found during the investigation.